 Hi I'm Jeffrey - a software engineer, earth scientist, and photographer living in Austin, TX.
 I'm currently on the lookout for an engineering role in Austin where I can use my passion for developement and geospatial data.

 My primary interests bring together earth science, computer science, and visualization:

 Using scientific methods to better understand our world

-From field work in Turkey, Iceland and America to travel to the Middle East, I've had chances to spend time in other countries, cultures, and remote locations - experiences I value highly.
-I found that earth science has a way of showing an less disturbed and original view of a region, as site locations are related to relavent geology, rather than tourism.
-Wherever I am, surrounding myself with nature, the sun, and the breeze, far from my phone's distractions, is what I use to help me de-stress and relax the most.
+From field work in Turkey, Iceland and America to travel to the Middle East, I've had chances to spend time in other countries and cultures - experiences I wouldn't trade for anything.
+As field sites are based on important geology rather than tourism, field work gave me a serene and original view of locations that I wouldn't have gained otherwise.
+Because of this, surrounding myself with nature, the sun, and wildlife is how I most successfully relax and de-stress.

 Thanks for stopping by!